Tips Making Your Password Hard to Crack!

 The third tool is the “Password formula”.
 This tool works if the hacker figures out your “base password” (the part that you use over again).
 Then they will try different variations, or other common combinations, to piece the puzzle together.

 Another tool is called “Brute force” attacks.
 When using it, hackers use software that repeatedly tries several password combinations.
 It's a reliable way to steal your information, as many users use passwords as easy as “ABC”.
-Bellow, we suggest you some tips to create such a password that will make it hard for others to get into your account.
+We suggest you some tips to create such a password that will make it hard for others to get into your account.